mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

 #### <a name="1.4.1" class="anchor"></a> [Process](#1.4.1)

-A process is an abstraction for processor, main memory, and I/O devices, and represent a running program, where its context is the state information the process need to run.
+A process is an abstraction for processor, main memory, and I/O devices, and represent a running program, where its context is the state information the process needs to run.
 The processor can switch between multiple running programs, such as shell and program, using context switching, which saves the state of current process and restores state of some new process.
 A thread is multiple execution units within a process with access to the same code and global data, and kernel is collection of code and data structures that is always in memory.
 A kernel is used to manage all processes and called using a system call instruction, or `syscall`, which transfers control to the kernel when the program need some action by the operating system, such as read or write to file.

 #### <a name="1.4.2" class="anchor"></a> [Virtual memory](#1.4.2)